To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:

 • I am a commissioned Illinois notary public.
 What is the cost to add remote notarizations to my notary services?

-If you are a commissioned Illinois notary, there is no additional cost if you would like to perform remote notarizations.
-However, you need to purchase a $25,000 notary bond and mail it to the secretary of state.
+If you are already a commissioned Illinois notary, there is no additional filing fee required to perform remote notarizations, but you must purchase an additional $25,000 notary bond and mail it to the secretary of state.

 Back to top

-• Do I need to contract with an approved remote notary provider to perform remote notarizations?
+• Do I need to contract with a certified electronic notarization system provider to perform remote notarizations?

-No. Only if you are performing electronic notarizations on electronic documents are you required to contract with an approved platform provider.
+No. Only if you are commissioned to perform electronic notarizations on electronic documents are you required to contract with a certified electronic notarization system provider.

 Back to top